Watermelon Radish Recipes: 08 Ways To Enjoy It

 Step 1: Begin by washing, and thinly slicing them into rounds.
 In a large bowl, place sliced radishes

-Step 2: Add the mixed greens to the bowl with the radishes.
+Step 2: Add the mixed greens to the bowl with the watermelon radish.

-Step 4: Whisk together the extra-virgin olive oil, freshly squeezed lemon juice, salt, and pepper into a separate bowl.
+Step 4: In a separate bowl, mix the olive oil, lemon juice, salt, and pepper.

 Step 5: Toss the salad gently with the dressing after it’s been drizzled over.

-With a simple dressing and a variety of fresh ingredients, this salad is healthy, flavorful, and easy to make.
-Enjoy!
+With a simple dressing, this salad has fresh ingredients.
+It’s healthy, tasty, and easy to make.
+You can enjoy it!

 #7 Sesame Soba Noodles